egdelgadillo/odemy/README.md

 # Odemy

-Odemy is an open source udemy-like platform for course learning.
+Odemy is an open source udemy-like platform for course learning built with Angular 10.
 This was done as a personal project to improve several development skills.

 ## Contents